 Typography is for the benefit of the reader, not the writer.

-This is obvious if you’re a designer who didn’t write the text you’re working with.
-Then you approach the project as a special kind of reader—one whose job it is to create the visual component of the text so it reinforces the meaning.
+Graphic designers have an advantage here.
+They work with text they didn’t write.
+So they can approach a typographic project as a special kind of reader—one whose job it is to create the visual component of the text so it reinforces the meaning.

-It’s a more difficult principle if you’re a writer who has to handle your own typography.
-Then you have to negotiate the conflict between your primary perspective as a writer and a simulated perspective as a reader.
+This principle is more difficult when you’re a writer handling your own typography.
+Then you have to surmount the difference between your primary perspective as a writer and a simulated perspective as a reader.

 Always be asking yourself: what does my reader want?
 Because your reader is quite different from you: